anouarabdsslm/laravel-paypalpayment/README.md

+#### Note :Guys because of the heavy work I have I wont be able to maintain this package , so please try some others arround or fork it and maintain it the way you want
 #### Note :
 If you're going to use this package with Laravel 4, make sure to require the Laravel 4 branch:
 ```js